IntentSoftware/docs/articles/tutorials/sample-pet-clinic/02-create-csharp/create-csharp.md

 This is how it should look like:
 ![Owner Entity](images/owner-entity-alone.png)

-Next you need to add a "has a" association so that an `Onwer` would have one-or-many `Pets`.
+Next you need to add a composite association so that an `Owner` would have one-or-many `Pets`.
 To do this, you need to start with the `Owner` Entity and right click on it and selecting `New Association`.
 Notice that a dynamic arrow will appear, starting from the `Owner` entity and following your mouse cursor.
 Left click on the `Pet` Entity in order to finalize the association.
 It will now show a straight line with a many-to-one association.
 This is not the association that you are looking for, instead click on that arrow line and move your attention to the right-hand panel.
 In the `Target End` you need to ensure that the `Is Collection` is checked and in the `Source End` you need to ensure that the `Navigable` is checked and the `Is Collection` is not.